tooky/kosli-playground/README.md

 There is a Kosli Flow for each repository's CI pipeline.
 For example:
-  - [runner-ci](https://app.kosli.com/cyber-dojo/flows/runner-ci/trails/) is the Kosli Flow for the [runner](https://github.com/cyber-dojo/runner) repository on GitHub.
+  - [runner-ci](https://app.kosli.com/cyber-dojo/flows/runner-ci/trails/) is the Kosli Flow for the [runner](https://github.com/cyber-dojo/runner) repo's CI pipeline on GitHub.
 It runs the tests submitted from the browser.
-  - [creator-ci](https://app.kosli.com/cyber-dojo/flows/creator-ci/trails/) is the Kosli Flow for the [creator](https://gitlab.com/cyber-dojo/creator/) repository on Gitlab.
+  - [creator-ci](https://app.kosli.com/cyber-dojo/flows/creator-ci/trails/) is the Kosli Flow for the [creator](https://gitlab.com/cyber-dojo/creator/) repo's CI pipeline on Gitlab.
 It creates individual practice sessions.
 - Each Flow contains one Trail for each commit to its corresponding repository.
   For example:
   - [1394fe76d45aaf40bf19817e0d8110b570848c9f](https://app.kosli.com/cyber-dojo/flows/runner-ci/trails/1394fe76d45aaf40bf19817e0d8110b570848c9f)